 Online resources at the National Library

 There are a number of online Australian databases, both current and archival, subscribed to by the National Library that provide access to information on the First World War.
-They can be found on our eResources service under the heading Military history.
+They can be found on our eResources service by searching for each resource under the Browse eResources tab.
 Some key items are:

 Australasian Military History database (MIHLIST) A bibliographic database that indexed articles from published material on pre-1980 Australian, New Zealand and Papua-New Guinean military history and related topics.